kburnik/php_codebase/README.md

 We could further extend the idea to creating pull requests touching multiple projects at once.

+Note: This is still highly experimental and should not be used in production.

 ## Current features

 Build rules